John Lomakoski

-Early years
+Early life

 Lomakoski was born in 1940 in Washington, Michigan, and attended Romeo High School in northern Macomb County, Michigan.
 He played college football for the Western Michigan Broncos from 1958 to 1961.
 He was twice selected as an all-conference player and was invited to play in the Senior Bowl after his senior year.

-Professional football
+Professional career

-He was selected by the Detroit Lions in the fourth round (48th overall pick) of the 1962 NFL Draft.
+He was selected by the Detroit Lions in the fourth round (48th overall pick) of the 1962 NFL draft.
 He signed a contract to play for the Lions in December 1961.
 He appeared in three games at the offensive tackle position for the team during its 1962 season.
 In June 1963, he signed a contract to return to the Lions, but he was released in August 1963.

-Later years
+Personal life and death

 After his football career ended, Lomakoski worked as a sales representative for Procter & Gamble.
 He retired in Munising, Michigan, where he died in 1999 at age 58.
 He was survived by his wife Karen, daughter Sarah Elizabeth, and son John David.